hcuk94/henry-personal-website/_drafts/The-Quest-For-A-Simple-Blog.md

 ---
 layout: post
-title: Building a basic personal blog using Jekyll
+title: Building a Basic Personal Blog using Jekyll
 excerpt: A rough overview of how I built this very website using Jekyll, Bootstrap, Nginx & CircleCI
 ---